Buettner-Maik/caafa-stream/README.md

 The datasets used in the corresponding paper can be found on the UCI website http://archive.ics.uci.edu/ml/datasets.html

+and on the MOA website https://moa.cms.waikato.ac.nz/datasets/

+The cfpdss dataset was created using the additions/gen_correlated_dataset.py script

 Preprocessed versions of them are found under data/csv/

-The adult and intrusion data sets have their raw_data.pkl.gzip files further zipped and have to be unpacked to be used

 ## Running the code

 Run code by creating a Framework class in osm/data_streams/algorithm/framework.py and executing process_data_stream()

-If unclear may use additions/data_prepare as guideline how to setup a run
+If unclear use additions/data_prepare.py DataSet class as guideline on how to setup a run

-The permutations used to produce the paper results can be found within data/_dataset_/prepared as zip files
+For further ease of use consider the use_example.bat that explains how to use the data_prepare.py code that can launch various combinations of experiment runs

 ## Where is what

 Framework Class, entry point: osm/data_streams/algorithm/framework.py

-Active Feature Acquisition: osm/data_streams/active_feature_acquisition/
+Active Feature Acquisition methods: osm/data_streams/active_feature_acquisition/

+The Supervised Merit Ranking methods are found under: osm/data_streams/active_feature_acquisition/supervised_merit_ranking/

+Feature Set Selection methods: osm/data_streams/active_feature_acquistion/supervised_merit_ranking/smr_feature_set_selection.py

 Active Learner: osm/data_streams/active_learner/

 AFA budget managers; not used by active learners: osm/data_streams/budget_manager/

-Oracle: osm/data_streams/oracle/
+FPI imputer: osm/data_streams/imputer/PairImputer.py

+FPITS method: osm/data_streams/active_feature_acquisition/supervised_merit_ranking/fpi_aided.py

 Windows: osm/data_streams/windows/